Pre-Professional Programs

 Pre-Seminary

 Biola University provides an excellent background in undergraduate education for seminary training.
 Students would be greatly assisted in preparing for their graduate studies by undergraduate courses in areas such as biblical studies, philosophy, logic, history of Western civilization, and advanced composition.
 The pre-seminary student should compare the program at Biola University with the requirements of the particular seminary the student plans to enter.
 Talbot School of Theology at Biola University offers a number of standard seminary degree programs (e.g., M.A., M.Div., etc.) with a variety of specializations.
-Furthermore, Biola’s undergraduate Bachelor of Arts in Bible, Theology, and Ministry offers several specialized concentrations enabling students to earn one of Talbot’s two-year master of arts degrees with just one additional year of study (commonly called 4+1 accelerated degree programs); these include M.A. in Biblical & Pastoral Ministry, M.A. in Bible Exposition, M.A. in Old Testament, M.A. in New Testament, M.A. in Philosophy, M.A. in Theology, M.A.C.M.L. in Ministry & Leadership, and M.A.C.M.L. in Pastoral Care and Counseling.
+Furthermore, Biola’s undergraduate Bachelor of Arts in Bible, Theology, and Ministry offers several specialized concentrations enabling students to earn one of Talbot’s two-year master of arts degrees with just one additional year of study (commonly called 4+1 accelerated degree programs); these include such programs as M.A. in Biblical & Pastoral Ministry, M.A. in Bible Exposition, M.A. in Old Testament, M.A. in New Testament, M.A. in Theology, M.A.C.M.L. in Ministry & Leadership, and M.A.C.M.L. in Pastoral Care and Counseling.
 A 3+2 accelerated degree program is also available incorporating the undergraduate Bachelor of Arts in Bible, Theology, and Ministry degree with Talbot’s Master of Divinity (M.Div.) degree.

 Pre-Speech/Language Pathology and Pre-Audiology